knative/docs/docs/install/operator/configuring-eventing-cr.md

 If the field `spec.version` is not specified, Knative Operator will install Knative Eventing of the latest version available in the operator.
 If users specify an invalid or unavailable version, Knative Operator will do nothing.
 Knative Operator always includes 3 minor releases.
-For example, if the version of Knative operator is 0.16.x, the earliest version of Knative Eventing is 0.14.0, as available in this operator.
+For example, if the version of Knative operator is 0.16.x, the earliest version of Knative Eventing is 0.14.2, as available in this operator.

-If there has been Knative Eventing already installed by the operator, applying the `KnativeEventing` CR with a different `spec.version` means upgrading or downgrading the Knative Eventing.
-However, Knative operator only allows version migration from the existing version to the adjacent minor releases.
-For example, if the existing Knative Eventing is in 0.14.x, you can only upgrade to 0.15.x.
+If Knative Eventing is already managed by the operator, updating the `spec.version` field in the `KnativeEventing` resource allows upgrading or downgrading the Knative Eventing version without needing to change the operator.
+Note that the Knative operator only allows upgrade or downgrade by a single minor release at this time.
+For example, if the existing Knative Eventing is in 0.14.x, you must upgrade to 0.15.x, before upgrading to 0.16.x.

 ## Eventing Configuration by ConfigMap